claygod/coffer/README.md

 - ErrExceedingMaxKeyLength - key is too long
 - ErrExceedingZeroKeyLength - key is too short
 - ErrHandlerNotFound - no handler found
-- ErrParseRequest - failed to prepare a request for logging
+- ErrParseRequest – preparing of logging request was failed
 - ErrResources - not enough resources
-- ErrNotFound - no keys found
+- ErrNotFound - no keys are found
-- ErrReadRecords - error reading records for a transaction (in the absence of at least one record, a transaction cannot be performed)
+- ErrReadRecords - reading records error for a transaction (if there is a lack of at least one record, a transaction cannot be performed)
-- ErrHandlerReturn - the found and downloaded handler returned an error
+- ErrHandlerReturn - found and uploaded handler returned an error
-- ErrHandlerResponse - handler returned incomplete answers
+- ErrHandlerResponse - handler returned incomplete reply
-- Panic - not done, further work with the database is impossible
+- Panic - not finished, further work with the database is impossible
-- PanicStopped - application stopped
+- PanicStopped – application has been stopped
-- PanicWAL - an error in the operation log
+- PanicWAL - an error occurred in the operation log

-### Checking codes through methods
+### Codes checks through methods

-In order not to export to an application that works with a database, reports have methods:
+In order not to export data to an application (which works with a database), reports have methods:

 - IsCodeOk - done without comment
 - IsCodeError - not completed or not fully completed, but you can continue to work